 You probably already know you need some form of life insurance to protect your family financially.
 What you may not know is how all of these different life insurance policies compare.
 A lot of terms get thrown around and it's hard to keep up.

-In this post, we're going to look specifically at whole life insurance and answer some of the biggest customer questions: Is whole life insurance a good idea?
+We're going to look specifically at whole life insurance and answer some of the biggest shopper questions: Is whole life insurance a good idea?
 Is whole life insurance better than term life insurance?
 Is whole life insurance a good investment?
 And, most importantly: Is whole life insurance worth it?

 Like all life insurance products, whole life insurance is designed to provide financial protection for people or organizations you care about in the event of your death.

 Whole life insurance is a type of permanent life insurance (also called cash-value life insurance), which is one of the two categories of life insurance.
 (The second major category is term life insurance.)
 The biggest difference between these two categories is term life insurance ends after a set number of years.
 Term life insurance is a "purer" type of life insurance, meaning it offers a death benefit and nothing more.
 Permanent policies like whole life, on the other hand, cost more because they include an extra savings component, which is referred to as the "cash value."